A Global Network

 We are uniting a Global Network of independent organizations and individuals in the fight against gynecologic cancer.

 Featured Regional Event

-Undeterred by sometimes heavy rainfall, survivors, caregivers, and other participants in the 2018 IGCS Global Meeting in Kyoto got up with the sun to run in support of the global fight against gynecologic cancers.
-Drenched but in high spirits, they participated in the Annual Sunrise Run before a day of stimulating panels and provocative discussions focused on all aspects of gynecologic oncology—especially areas of greatest likely benefit to patients.
+At the beautiful Barra de Tijuca Promenade along the beach, survivors, caregivers, and other participants at the 2019 IGCS Global Meeting in Rio de Janeiro rose with the sun to run in support of the global fight against gynecologic cancers.
+In high spirits, they participated in the Annual Sunrise Run before a day of stimulating panels and provocative discussions focused on all aspects of gynecologic oncology—especially areas of greatest likely benefit to patients.

 Our first survivor spotlights feature the three recipients of the 2019 IGCS Distinguished Advocacy Award.

 Founder/President, Día de la Mujer Latina

 “The year was 1992, when a simple slip and fall on a flight sent me to the Emergency Room.
 During the exam, the doctor proceeded to ask if I had ever had a mammogram; I said, ‘No.’ He explained that at 41, I should have had a baseline test.
 I asked why, and he said that mammograms can detect breast cancer in its early stages.
 My initial response was, ‘But I’m Latina.
 We Latinas get cervical cancer; breast cancer is a white woman’s disease.’
 The fact that I only saw white women on TV discussing breast cancer led me to believe that this type of cancer would not strike Latinas.”
 Read more of Venus’ story.